b4fun/kubekit/README.md

-# podkit
+# kubekit

-Your kit for interacting with Kubernetes pod.
+Your kit for interacting with Kubernetes.